-Invitations to an individual child's party to be held outside of school may not be passed out in school unless either ALL the children in the class or ALL of the boys or ALL of the girls are invited.
+Kindness matters- Invitations to an individual child's party to be held outside of school may not be passed out in school unless ALL the children in the class are invited.

 PHONE CALLS

 It is requested that personal calls between parents and students be kept to a minimum.
 Emergency messages regarding carpool changes, etc. will be forwarded to a child.
 It is important that we teach the children to be prepared for the school day, therefore students will not be permitted to call home for their parents to bring books, binders, backpacks, assignments, or papers they have left home.
 Students will need to bring their forgotten items the following school day.